Basssiiie/OpenRCT2-RideVehicleEditor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us fix any issues
 title: ''
 labels: 'bug'
-assignees: 'Basssiiie'

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please describe clearly and concisely  what the bug is.

-**To Reproduce**
+**To reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See problem

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A short but clear description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots or a video to help explain the problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.